aspects19/weather-app/README.md

 ```

 5. Scan the QR code on the terminal on Expo Go App on your phone.
-6. 🎉 Your app is up.
+6. 🎉 Your app is up and running.
+View it on Expo Go mobile app .

+### Contributions

+If You wish to make contributions to this project such as reporting issues and bugs, fixing them and adding features, take a look at [contribution guide](https://github.com/aspects19/weather-app/CONTRIBUTING.md)